Home based education and support service for young children with additional needs and their families

 - Additional Information

-All Portage Home Visitors have degree level qualifications in Early Childhood Studies or Speech and Language Therapy In addition they have completed The National Portage Association Initial Training
+All Portage Home Visitors have relevant degree level qualification in addition to further training in SEND and have completed The National Portage Association Training

 - SEND Details